18 Necessities I NEVER Buy at the Store Anymore (And What I Do Instead)

 Here are a couple links to our favorites, with more recipes to come as we keep trying them out!

-And, if you want to check out a GREAT book about making herbal beers---and see how easy the process REALLY is, take a look at Stephen Buhner's Ancient Healing Beers.
+And, if you want to check out a GREAT book that I refer to all the time about making herbal beers---and see how easy the process REALLY is, take a look at Stephen Buhner's Ancient Healing Beers.

 16) Household Cleaners